Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Josh Nelson (BCA Hons, PhD) is a freelance writer, academic, broadcaster and filmmaker.
-He has worked as a lecturer at The University of Melbourne, Monash University and Victoria University, and has extensive experience presenting to secondary schools on a number of film and media-related topics.
+Josh Nelson (PhD) is an academic, broadcaster and filmmaker.
+He worked as a lecturer at The University of Melbourne in Visual Arts for a number of years and has extensive experience presenting to secondary schools across the state on film and media-related topics.

 His writing has been published in two volumes of the Directory of World Cinema (Intellect Books), and in journals such as Overland, Kill Your Darlings, Screening the Past and Senses of Cinema.
 In 2013 Josh received the Ivan Hutchinson Award for Writing on Australian Film by the Australian Film Critics Association (AFCA).

 Josh is also the former co-host of the long-running Triple R (102.7 FM) film show Plato’s Cave, and was the resident film critic on the Drive program with Rafael Epstein on ABC Melbourne.
 He currently works for the Melbourne International Film Festival as an education specialist within the MIFF Schools program.

 I have a diverse teaching and research background encompassing cinema, cultural studies, philosophy and gender studies which I bring to my role as an educator.